It was a harsh but fair judgment against the Devils General.

 It was undoubtedly the reward for the lean years that the National Socialist dictatorship under Hitler had also left behind in Germany.
 The Nazi era had also demanded unprecedented sacrifices from the Germans.
 The Airlift period, as well as the division of the city, had taken a further toll.
 What has survived are pictures that are 65 years old, which are no longer perfect, but reflect the colour of the time.
 Many things can no longer be reconstructed on the Agfa's, but they still show the joy of those who at that time went on the much longed-for holidays to the south.

+It was long before mass tourism, just with a trailer and VW Beetle convertible.
 The publisher prohibits reprinting without express permission.
 The pictures are from private property and should only serve the pleasure of the readers.

 Unusual environment, kasaan media, 2019